ISUgenomics/geospatialworkbook/Workshops/Tutorial1_Image_Processing_Essentials_Boucheron.md

 print('    Max: '+str(I_camera_h4.max()))
 ```

+    Max and min values of the h3 filtered image:
+        Min: -861.0
+        Max: 893.0
+    Max and min values of the h4 filtered image:
+        Min: -900.0
+        Max: 882.0

 The Sobel filters are designed to approximate the first derivative of the image.
 As such, we might expect that the derivative (think slope) will potentially be positive or negative and could span a different absolute range than the original $[0,255]$.
 We can get a better sense of the edge enhancement capabilities of `h3` and `h4` if we look only at the positive values.
 Looking only at the positive values rather than the absolute value will be more consistent with the activation function we will use in convolutional neural networks.
 We first clip all negative values in the images to zero and then visualize the filtered output.